City of Toronto public art opportunities and updates on commissions, installations and unveilings.

 For questions, please contact Katriina Campitelli, Public Art Officer, at publicartcompetitions@toronto.ca.

 Applications to the Public Art Summer Mentorship Program are now closed.
-The successful candidates will be announced in the coming weeks.
+The following artists were selected for six-month solo exhibitions in the Toronto Sculpture Garden:

 The City of Toronto is pleased to announce that artist Shellie Zhang has been commissioned for the Wabash Community Recreation Centre public art project.
 Her proposal, ‘Part of the Whole,’ was selected through a competitive public art process and was favoured by the community.
 Inspired by stories of the surrounding neighbourhood rallying together to create public greenspace, the artwork is a large hanging beaded curtain sculpture featuring the image of a sunset against a green landscape with wildflowers.
 The sculpture will be suspended in the multi-story lobby of the new Wabash CRC.
 This will be the artist’s first permanent public art commission.